hex007/pifm_server/README.md

 Audio output (defaults to radio) can be changed using the following requests:

+    # To set output as Audio (3.5mm Jack or HDMI)
     curl http://raspberrypi.local:8080/api/output/audio

+    # To set output as Radio (PiFM)
     curl http://raspberrypi.local:8080/api/output/radio

-Multiple attempts at switching causes RPi to output noise and a reboot is needed.
+Multiple attempts at switching causes RPi to output noise and a reboot is needed to resolve the issue.